OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/external-idp/external-idp-authentication-provider.md

     ![Enter environment and click Next](images/environment-is.png)

-    A message informing you to **Use the Identity Service website to complete the login process** is displayed.
+    A message displays informing you to **Use the Identity Service website to complete the login process**.

     ![Use identity service website](images/identity-service-is.png)

-   At the same time, a new browser window opens to perform the IdP authentication flow.
-When the flow finishes, the browser displays a popup asking the user to **Open Integration Studio**.
+   A new browser window opens to perform the IdP authentication flow.
+When the flow finishes, the browser displays a pop-up asking the user to **Open Integration Studio**.

 1. Click **Open Integration Studio** and complete the login process.